Simulating neutrino echoes induced by secret neutrino interactions: Method

 \section{Method}

 In this work, we assume that the $\nu-\nu$ scattering is mediated by a scalar boson $\phi$, of mass $m_\phi$.
 High-energy neutrinos will scatter off the C$\nu$B via $\nu\nu\rightarrow\nu\nu$~\cite{Ioka:2014kca,Ng:2014pca,Blum:2014ewa}.
-Assuming that neutrinos are Majorana fermions, considering the effective Lagrangian, $\mathcal{L}\supset -\frac{1}{2}g\overline{\nu_L^c}\nu_L + {\rm c.c.}$, where $g$ is the coupling constant.
+Assuming that neutrinos are Majorana fermions, we consider the effective Lagrangian for one neutrino generation, $\mathcal{L}\supset -\frac{1}{2}g\overline{\nu_L^c}\nu_L\phi + {\rm c.c.}$, where $g$ is the coupling constant.
+This model is used for its simplicity, as there is only one neutrino mass and allows us to separate neutrino mixing effects from intrinsic features of the BSM scattering.
+The three-generation case is discussed later.
 While the high energy neutrinos are ultrarelativistic and left-handed, the C$\nu$B kinetic energy is assumed to be lower than the neutrino mass, so these neutrinos are taken as unpolarized and at rest \cite{Long:2014zva}.

 For a target neutrino mass $m_\nu$ and incident energy $\varepsilon_\nu$, the scattered neutrino energy $\varepsilon_\nu^\prime$ is given by

 where $\theta$ is the scattering angle.
 Focusing on $s-$channel scattering, we have the angular distribution in the cosmic rest frame